crowdsourcing-class/crowdsourcing-class.github.io/assignment7.md

 You will implement a function `em_vote(rows, iter_num)` that takes in the list of result rows read from the toy dataset, return a list of two-element tuples in the format `(url, label)` sorted increasingly by the url order.
 Some skeleton functions are given, which should help with your understanding of the algorithm structure.

-In your `main` function, you should output the returned tuples into a 2-column CSV file called `output5.csv` with the same column names mentioned above.
+In your `main` function, you should output the returned tuples after 3 iterations into a 2-column CSV file called `output5.csv` with the same column names mentioned above.

 You can refer to the [lecture slides](slides/quality-control-3.pdf) as a guide.
 The numbers are slightly different, but the process is idenitcal.
 If you are super ambitious, you are welcome to delve into the depths of the [original 1979 paper](http://crowdsourcing-class.org/readings/downloads/ml/EM.pdf) describing the use of EM for diagnosing patients.
 If you are super ambitious and/or super in want of extra credit, you can code it up and run EM on the data on the Adjectives and Attribute Matching result data!